alanng10/class-lang/Docue/Article/Word/a.md

 Word "style" has meaning that is not intended output.

+Word "perform" has meaning that is performance level.

 Word "reposit" has meaning that is repository.

 Word "commit" has meaning that is mod record.